Skip to main content

 6 mentions Positive Neutral Negative

-The music in the game is generally well-received, with many praising its beauty and contribution to the atmosphere.
-However, some users noted that the soundtrack lacks variety and features long pauses of silence, which detracts from the overall experience.
-While the visuals and menu integration are appreciated, the limited amount of music may leave some players wanting more.
+The music in the game is generally well-received, with many praising the beautiful soundtrack and its contribution to the atmosphere.
+However, some users noted that the music can be sparse, with long pauses of silence during gameplay, which detracts from the overall experience.
+While the soundtrack is considered good, the lack of variety and customization options in the audio experience leaves room for improvement.

 • “Beautiful music.”